Fixtures and fittings: Why they matter in home insurance

 Fixtures: Items that are firmly attached to your home and difficult to remove.

-Fittings: Temporarily-attached or freestanding items which can be removed.
+Fittings: Temporarily attached to the property or free standing items which can be removed.

 There are some exceptions to the rule though.
 For example, carpets are almost always considered fixtures.
 We recommend contacting your insurer directly if you need clarification.